Austria–Russia relations: Austria and the Soviet Union

+Following the Bolshevik revolution in November 1917, the new Russian government began diplomatic efforts to terminate the war with the Central Powers, including Austria-Hungary.
+These efforts led to the conclusion of the Treaty of Brest-Litovsk on March 3, 1918.

-Diplomatic relations between Austria and the USSR were established in 1924 and the former Russian Imperial embassy′s building was handed over to the Soviets.
+Diplomatic relations between Austria and the Soviet Union were established on February 21, 1924 and the former Russian Imperial embassy′s building was handed over to the Soviets.

 The rump Austrian state left after the war eventually joined with Nazi Germany in the Anschluss, and was therefore part of the German invasion of the Soviet Union.

 After the war Austria was occupied by the allied armies, separated from Germany, and divided into four zones of occupation.
 The Soviets did not create a separate socialist government in their zone as they did in East Germany.
 Instead, Austria was required to sign the Austrian State Treaty of 1955 under which it pledged total neutrality in the Cold War confrontation between the Soviet Union and the U.S.-led West.
 The treaty also mandates that Austria never seek to unify with other German-speaking nations, and perpetual maintenance of the Soviet War Memorial in Vienna.

 In 1968, Austria became the first Western European country to begin imports of natural gas from the Soviet Union.
 Subsequently, Europe's main gas hub was set up at Baumgarten an der March on Austria's eastern border with Czechoslovakia, now Slovakia.